The Math Behind the SSAT’s Wrong Answer Penalty

 But does this strategy make any mathematical sense?

 Did you catch that?
 There is no statistical advantage to either guessing or not guessing on a question that you know nothing about.
-Really, the wrong-answer penalty just negates any sort of advantage that a student would gain from guessing.
-On tests that don’t have a wrong-answer penalty, like the ISEE and new SAT, guessing is always a statistical advantage because you have a 1/4 chance of getting a point and no negative consequence for wrong answers.
+In reality, the wrong answer penalty negates any sort of advantage that a student would gain from guessing.
+On tests that don’t have a wrong answer penalty, like the ISEE and now the SAT, guessing is always a statistical advantage because you have a 1/4 chance of getting a point and no negative consequence for wrong answers.

-So the popular strategy doesn’t really hold up: obviously, if you can eliminate at least one answer, you increase your chance of a choosing the correct one…if you can eliminate one answer choice, then you have a 1-in-4 chance rather than a 1-in-5 chance.
-Of course you should be trying to eliminate wrong answers on every question—that’s the whole point of this test!
-But you aren’t going to be adversely affected by guessing on a question even when you can’t eliminate anything.
+So the popular strategy doesn’t really hold up: Obviously, if you can eliminate at least one answer, you increase your chance of choosing the correct one… if you can eliminate one answer choice, then you have a 1-in-4 chance rather than a 1-in-5 chance.
+You should always be trying to eliminate wrong answers on every question—that’s the whole point of this test!
+But you aren’t going to be adversely affected by guessing on a question, even when you can’t eliminate anything.

 On a test where timing plays such an important role, the simpler the strategy, the better.
-Our recommendation for a simpler strategy, and one that will get you the same number of points on average, is: take a guess on any question you don’t know.
+Our recommendation is one that will get you the same number of points on average: Take a guess on any question you don’t know.

-The one situation in which you should not go out of your way to guess is when pressed for time at the end of the test – there’s no reason to spend your time randomly choosing answers for every remaining question instead of using that time to work your way through one or two of the problems.
+The one situation in which you should not go out of your way to guess is if you’re pressed for time at the end of the test.
+There’s no reason to spend your time randomly choosing answers for every remaining question instead of using that time to work your way through one or two of the problems.

 Additional Reading: